| The Team

 |

-Patricia Fink is a rokudan (sixth degree blackbelt) in Seito Matsumura Shorin ryu karate under Master Phillip Koeppel.
+Patricia Fink is a rokudan (sixth-degree black belt) in Seito Matsumura Shorin ryu karate under Master Phillip Koeppel.
 She began her training in 1983 and has since been USKK grand champion over twelve times in both kata (forms) and kumite (sparring).
 She has competed and medalled twice in international competition (Italy 1998 and Greece 2000) as a member of Team USA Karate.
 She became the thirty-fourth inductee into the Bushido International Society making her and her husband the first married couple to be so honored.
 She is a recipient of the coveted Mel Wise Memorial Bushido Award and the chairperson for the prestigious women-competitors-only Legends Award.
+Mrs. Fink is a lifetime member of the United States Karate-do Kai.
 In addition, she serves on the USKK Academic Grant Committee and the USKK Rules Committee.
-Mrs. Fink has a degree in early childhood development and over fifteen years experience as a daycare professional.
+Mrs. Fink has a degree in early childhood development and over fifteen years' experience as a daycare teacher.
+She is a registered nurse and works in the critical care unit at Pekin Hospital.

 |